nickassafkirk/Cartel-Coffee/README.md

 ### Detailed Features

 #### [Homepage](https://nickassafkirk.github.io/Cartel-Coffee/index.html)
- * Navigation - allows users to navigate between pages and sections of the site by linking relevant pages in the header of each page.
+ * Main navigation menu - allows users to navigate between pages and sections of the site by linking relevant pages in the header of each page.
 Bootstraps navbar collapse is used to create a clean and condensed experiece on smaller screen sizes.
- * hero image slider - allows users to quickly learn the sites purpose by displaying a preview of the business location and decor and outlines the business's key functions (it's a cafe, they open 7 days and they also sell products) with the use of bold overlying captions.
+ * Hero image slider - allows users to quickly learn the sites purpose by displaying a preview of the business location and decor and outlines the business's key functions (it's a cafe, they open 7 days and they also sell products) with the use of bold overlying captions.
 The Carousel slider is used to display multiple images clearly across all device sizes.
  * Welcome text - allows users to quickly learn the sites purpose about to build trust in the business and to encourage them to explore more on the site.
  * Menu section - allows users quick access to the restaurants food and beverage menus so they can order food to collect or decide wether to visit the cafe to dine.
  * Shop categories section - allow users to quickly access the primary shop categories in the online shop so they can shop coffee beans and other populare shop categories.